Minipoloalex/feup-pfl-tp1/README.md

 ### 4.1 Internal Game State Representation

 In our project, the game is represented by a board, the player whose turn it is to play and whether or not advanced rules are being used.
+The game state is defined by `GameState = Player-Board-AdvRules`.
-The player is either 'r' or 'g', which represents red (player 1) or green (player 2), respectively.
+The player is either 'r' or 'g', which represents red (player 1) or green (player 2), respectively. `AdvRules` is 1 if advanced rules are being used, and is different than 1 if not.
 The board is represented by a list of lists, where each list represents a row of the board.
 Each element of a row is either an invalid position, an empty space or a piece from a certain player.

 Invalid positions are represented as -1, and they exist to facilitate the correlation between the user input (row X and column Y) to a certain value from the board.
 Empty spaces are represented by 0, and pieces are represented by the player's color and the piece's number of sides, which is the number of spaces it can move at a time.
 Examples of pieces: